 There are a few travel insurers that will cover triathlon, but most have restrictions on distances.
 If you are entering an Olympic distance race, there’s not much use in travel insurance that only covers up to sprint distance.

-Most of us carry EHIC cards with us on the continent, but few are aware of their limitations.
+Most of us carry EHIC (gradually being replaced by GHIC) cards with us on the continent, but few are aware of their limitations.
 While riding in the Alps, Pyrenees, Spain, Portugal and Mallorca, public hospitals are far and few between.
 If you have an accident and get taken to a private hospital in one of these areas, your EHIC card won’t cover you.
 Bear in mind however that most insurers require that you have an EHIC card while traveling in Europe.

 If in doubt, ask.
 If you’re not sure if your ride or holiday is covered by an insurance company, give them a call.
 Tell them exactly what you will be doing with your bike and ask if their insurance covers it.

-We launched our own Cycle Travel Insurance in partnership with the British Triathlon Federation, specifically to remove these doubts.
-It is designed to remove the hassle, providing the cover you need regardless of how you are using your bike, wherever in the world you are.
+Yellow Jersey’s Cycling Travel Insurance is designed specifically to remove these doubts, providing the cover you need regardless of how you are using your bike, wherever in the world you are.